Astrology charting for laboratory alchemists, and other Nature-based philosophies

 For start times before 10:00 AM.

-per degree of Longitude, to / from your 10:00 AM time.
+per degree of Longitude, from your 10:00 AM time.

-Even though this information is calculated for the northern hemisphere, in the Americas, it is applicable most everywhere, with an adjustment of the start time.
-You may want to purchase my handbook and learn how to do this for your specific location and your chosen time of day.
+Even though this information has application for the continental U.S.A. you may want to purchase my handbook and learn how to do this for your specific location and/or time of day.

 Go to LULU.COM.

-To check the astrological conditions for past experiments or events (after April 2011) see the free-to-view Archives links at the bottom of this page.
+To check the astrological conditions for past experiments or events (after April 2011) see the free-to-view Archives links at the bottom of the page.

 Active Days: best date to start, positive number is larger.